 - Select the User Authentication method you have been given by your VPN provider and enter the pertinent details.
 In our example, we will be using Password.

 - Select the Machine Authentication required by your VPN provider and enter the pertinent details.
 In our example, we are using a Shared Secret.

-- Optionally, you can check Show VPN status in the menu bar if you want to be able to enable and disable your VPN connection from the desktop quickly.
+- Optionally, you can check Show VPN status in the menu bar if you want to enable and disable your VPN connection from the desktop quickly.

 - Click Advanced.

-Check Send all traffic over VPN connection to be able to encrypt all of your internet access through the VPN provider.
+Check Send all traffic over VPN connection to encrypt all of your internet access through the VPN provider.
 You can check out the pros and cons here.